rawilk/profile-filament-plugin/docs/customizations/additional-pages.md

     }
 }
 ```

+> {note} If you have multiple panels and are using [different slugs for the profile cluster](/docs/profile-filament-plugin/{version}/customizations/misc#user-content-multiple-panels-notice), it is necessary to use the `HasPanelPageRoutes` trait on your page class, as shown in the example.
+You may omit this trait if you're not using different custom slugs for each panel.

 As long as your page is registered correctly in your panel, the page should automatically be added to the profile's navigation items.
 If you want to group
 your pages together, you can provide a string to the `$navigationGroup` property on your page class.